Law and legal papers at Massey University may require you to follow guidelines specific to legal references.

 Westco Lagan Ltd v Attorney-General

-Other cases may require a full citation, which includes the year, the volume number of the source, the standard abbreviation for the source (for example, New Zealand Law Reports), and the page number:
+Other cases may require a full citation, which includes the year, the volume number of the source, the standard abbreviation for the source (for example, New Zealand Law Reports), the page number and may also include court identifiers (e.g. HC for High Court or CA for Court of Appeal; see section 3.2 of the New Zealand Law Style Guide):

 Westco Lagan Ltd v Attorney-General 1 NZLR 40